LRC COMMUNICATIONS DIRECTOR: KATHY BARAKIS

 WORKABILITY PATHWAYS

-WorkAbility Pathways seeks to provide economic and social participation for the disadvantaged, disabled and long-term unemployed.
-There are many barriers to employment, more so for people with intellectual disability.
+Workability Pathways seeks to provide economic and social participation for the disadvantaged, disabled and long-term unemployed.
+There are many barriers to employment, more so for people who need additional support.
 One barrier is the lack of post-school accredited and accessible industry-based education, something that has not been delivered by VET for some decades now.
 Another barrier is the sheer number and composition of mainstream and disability service providers, each using their own “ways of working” to support people with additional needs into learning, community participation, and supported employment.
-Other barriers are the readiness of employers to design inclusive workplaces, and biased community attitudes.
+Other barriers are the readiness of employers to design inclusive workplaces, and biassed attitudes that exist in some members of our community.
+Workability Pathways aims to help people secure and maintain open employment through accessible accredited education, sharing of employment opportunities (regardless of "footing") between and within mainstream and government contracted recruitment and support providers, as well as better prepared and supported employers who demonstrate a commitment to social and economic inclusion.
+Ultimately, Workability Pathways enables jobseekers choice and control of their career, and employers a workforce that is inclusive and represents the community they engage in.

 past projects